 A central point of contention has been the church’s handling of abuse reports through its internal helpline.
 While the church states the helpline is a resource to provide guidance and ensure proper reporting, critics allege its true purpose is to manage the church’s legal risk.

 - Legal Guidance, Not Law Enforcement: Reports indicate that calls to the helpline are often routed to the church’s legal counsel, not directly to law enforcement.
+Calls to the helpline may be protected by clergy privilege or clergy penitent privilege, legal doctrines that can prevent information disclosed during confession or counseling from being shared with authorities.
 Critics argue this allows the church to control the flow of information and potentially shield itself from liability by preventing or delaying external reporting.

 The Alleged “Paper Trail” of Transfers